 Neppu Bookstore in Minami-machi. | Photo by Maria Danuco

-There is also a small shop selling Studio Ghibli themed omamori (good luck charms) near Dondoko-do.
+Near Dondoko-do, there is also a small shop selling Studio Ghibli-themed omamori (good-luck charms).
 These especially make for good souvenirs because they combine Studio Ghibli with a traditional Japanese item.
+Mononoke Village Rest Stop also sells a small selection of souvenirs.
+Plus, you can buy postcards that feature antique items inside the World Emporium.

 The surrounding area: Aichi Commemorative Park

 Aichi Commemorative Park has a lot more going for it than just being the home of Ghibli Park.
-There are several other attractions including a Japanese-style garden, an ice skating rink, and a Ferris wheel.
-It’s entirely possible to spend an entire day there without visiting Ghibli Park — stop by the Information Center near the entrance for some ideas on what to do.
+There are several other attractions, including a Japanese-style garden, an ice-skating rink, and a Ferris wheel.
+It’s entirely possible to spend an entire day there without even visiting Ghibli Park — stop by the Information Center near the entrance for some ideas on what to do.
 The Information Center also has a limited number of lockers if you need to store luggage.

 The Little People’s Garden. | Photo by Maria Danuco